paul-blankenbaker/iot-mongoose/garage-door/README.md

 control a garage door by "pressing" the garage door button using a relay connected to an ESP32 device.

-**Security Warning** The default settings for this project (and probably most Mongoose projects) are not secure!
-Anyone that gains access to your WIFI network will be able to trigger the relay once they find the device.
+**Security Warning** The default settings for this project are secured only by WIFI passwords.
+Anyone that gains access to your WIFI network will be able to trigger the relay once they find the device!
 Refer to the Mongoose Security page (https://mongoose-os.com/docs/userguide/security.md) for details on enabling encryption, changing the HTTP port and requiring authentication.